LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 ## The No-Free-Lunch theorem

-For a given domain set $X$ and label set $Y$, there are many learners: they can vary in their hypothesis class (i.e., their inductive bias), and even if they agree on that, they can still generalize to different prediction rules from the very same dataset that they saw.
-So wouldn't it be nice if there is a *universal* learner: one that, on any task, performs as well as any other learner?
+For a given domain set $X$ and label set $Y$, there are many learners: they can have different hypothesis classes (i.e., their inductive bias differes), and even if they agree on that, they can still generalize to different prediction rules from the very same dataset that they saw.
+So wouldn't it be nice if there was a *universal* learner: one that, on any task, performs as well as any other learner?
 If so, we would get a 'free lunch' since we wouldn't need to design, for each task, a learner specific to this task, but could always just blindly use the universal learner instead.

 At first sight we might hope for a positive answer: After all, there are universal Turing machines that can simulate any other Turing machine.
 So maybe we can build a universal learner that simulates other learners, collects their prediction rules, and aggregates those into a combined prediction rule, hoping for a [wisdom of the crowd](https://en.wikipedia.org/wiki/Jury_theorem) effect.
 But—as spoiled by the section title (sorry!)—the No-Free-Lunch theorem says that such a universal learner cannot exist.
 In other words, for every learner, there is a task on which it fails, even though another learner succeeds.<d-footnote>For a discussion of interpretations of the No-Free-Lunch theorem—connecting to the philosophical problem of induction—, see <d-cite key="Sterkenburg2021"></d-cite></d-footnote>